daniyal-fahim/Compilor-Construction-Project/03_parsers.md

-# Parsing Techniques in LogicEval
+# Parsing Techniques in LogicHorizon

 ## 1. Introduction

-This document provides a comprehensive analysis of the parsing techniques employed in the LogicEval compiler.
+This document provides a comprehensive analysis of the parsing techniques employed in the LogicHorizon compiler.
 The parser transforms a flat token stream into a hierarchical Abstract Syntax Tree (AST) representation, validating syntactic correctness according to the language grammar.
-The LogicEval parser implements a **recursive descent parsing** strategy based on an LL(1) grammar with explicit operator precedence handling.
+The LogicHorizon parser implements a **recursive descent parsing** strategy based on an LL(1) grammar with explicit operator precedence handling.

 ---